mendix/docs-site-test/content/en/docs/howto7/logic-business-rules/working-with-lists-in-a-microflow.md

 ---
 title: "Work with Lists in a Microflow"
-url: /howto7/logic-business-rules/working-with-lists-in-a-microflow
+url: /howto7/logic-business-rules/working-with-lists-in-a-microflow/
 category: "Logic & Business Rules"
-menu_order: 6
+weight: 6
 description: "Teaches you how to work with a list of objects in a microflow as well retrieve a filtered list of objects from the database."
 tags: ["microflow", "logic", "list"]
 ---

 In this how-to, you will learn how to work with a list of objects in a microflow.
 To manage this list you will first retrieve a filtered list of objects from the database.
 Mendix utilizes XPath constraints to apply filters.
-To learn more about XPath, see [XPath Contains](/refguide7/xpath-contains) in the Mendix Reference Guide.
-Secondly, you will iterate over the retrieved list of objects and calculate the total price of all the orders in a [Loop](/refguide7/loop).
+To learn more about XPath, see [XPath Contains](/refguide7/xpath-contains/) in the Mendix Reference Guide.
+Secondly, you will iterate over the retrieved list of objects and calculate the total price of all the orders in a [Loop](/refguide7/loop/).
 You will end this how-to with an alternative to calculating aggregated values over a list of objects.

 ## 1 Preparing the Data Structure, GUI and Example Data